Psychedelic Toad Venom: What Is It?

 Where Does This Leave The Toad?

-As recently as November 2022, the National Park Service has warned people against licking the Sonoran desert toad.
+As recently as November 2022, the National Park Service warned people against licking the Sonoran desert toad.

 The need to warn parkgoers away from the toad begs the question of how the amphibian is faring under increased attention.

-According to the New York Times, reports of poaching of the toad have caused people to be concerned about the amphibian’s welfare.
+According to the New York Times, reports of the poaching of the toad have caused people to be concerned about the amphibian’s welfare.

 Proponents of toad venom are split into two camps, some advocating the use of synthetic MeO-DMT and others saying that only the real thing will suffice.